top of page

 Purpose of Study

 Art, craft and design embody some of the highest forms of human creativity.
-A high quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 Pupils should be able to think critically and develop a rigorous understanding of art and design.
 They should know how art and design reflect and shape our history and contribute to the culture, creativity and wealth of our nation.

 Who is the Five Spires Artist?